nmsutton/MediaGallery/README.md

 # Password security
 On your local system rename dbaccess_example.php to dbaccess.php and enter your username and password for database access used to access the mediagallery database.
 Note: dbaccess.php is in the gitignore file to avoid password credentials being uploaded to the source control website.

+Individual folders can be password protected using the method described [here](https://electrictoolbox.com/apache-password-protect-directory/).
+In breif:

+apache2.conf

+`<Directory [target_folder]>
+    AuthUserFile [/path/to/.htpasswd]
+    AuthName "Restricted Access"
+    AuthType Basic
+    require user [username]
+</Directory>`

+create password file:

+Navigate to folder where file should be located.

+`htpasswd -c .htpasswd [username]`

+This will create a file named .htpasswd that stores the password.